 Are You Ready for Some Random Facts?

 If this is your first time on my page, then you’re probably wondering, “Ok.
-Who is this crazy lady with the bright red hair?”
+Who is Domari?
+Like, for real for real.”
 Well, to give you a little more insight into my world, I’ve decided to compile a list of 51 random facts all about me….enjoy!

-1. I was born and raised in Rochester, NY but currently live in Virginia
+1. I was born and raised in Rochester, NY….lived in the DMV for about 20 years….and now I’m living in the ATL

 2. I love to sing and dance even though I’m not really good at either